G20: What Comes Next as the US Takes Leadership?

 About the Speakers

-Lord Jim O'Neill is an economist and was the former chairman of Goldman Sachs Asset Management and former commercial secretary to the UK Treasury.
-He is also the creator of the BRIC acronym (Brazil, Russia, India, China), coined in November 2001.
+Lord Jim O'Neill, who joined the Council as a distinguished nonresident fellow in 2025, is an economist and former commercial secretary to the UK Treasury.
+He also served as the chairman of Goldman Sachs Asset Management and is the creator of the BRIC acronym (Brazil, Russia, India, China), which was coined in November 2001.

 Edward Eagle Brown Professor of Economics, University of Chicago Booth School of Business, Emerging Leaders Alumni